-Medicare plans to test new ways to pay for prescription drugs given in doctors’ offices and hospital outpatient centers, according to a report from Kaiser Health News.
-Under a two-part proposal, regulators aim to reduce what some economists and policy experts say are financial incentives for doctors to choose higher-cost medications even when less-expensive drugs may be equally or more effective.
+Medicare plans to test new ways to pay for prescription medications given in doctors’ offices and hospital outpatient centers — moves likely to win praise from some policy experts, but opposition from facilities and practitioners.
+Under a two-part proposal released Tuesday, regulators aim to reduce what some economists and policy experts say are financial incentives for doctors to choose higher-cost medications even when less expensive drugs may be equally or more effective.

-In its report, MedPAC modeled a similar proposal to reduce or eliminate the 6% additional payment.
-It found that doing so might reduce the incentive for doctors to prescribe higher-cost drugs when other alternatives exist, reducing spending for Medicare and copayments for patients.
-But it could also increase spending if doctors overused less-expensive drugs or if it prompted pharmaceutical makers to raise their prices.
+“Since 6 percent of a higher priced drug generates more revenue for the provider than 6 percent of a lower priced drug, selection of the higher priced drug may generate more profit, depending on the provider’s acquisition costs for the two drugs,” the report said.
+In its report, MedPAC modeled a similar proposal to reduce or eliminate the 6 percent additional payment.
+It found that doing so might reduce the incentive for doctors to prescribe higher cost drugs when other alternatives exist, reducing spending for Medicare and the copayments for patients.
+But it could also increase spending if doctors overused less expensive drugs or if it prompted pharmaceutical makers to raise their prices.